liquid-rocketry-illinois/RCP-Host/RCP.md

 An amalgamation unit begins with the appropriate header, and the class byte `0xFF`.
 Following these, the 4 byte timestamp is attached.
 From there, the sub-information units are appended one after the other.
 All information units that can be amalgamated have a definite or otherwise calculable length, so there is no direct indication of the number of sub-units included in an amalgamation unit.
 Rather, the total length of the packet and the number of bytes already processed must be used to determine when there are no more sub-units to process.

 An example of a packet with an amalgamation unit looks as follows:
 `0x27 FF 00 00 00 FF | 90 00 40 00 00 00 | 92 00 40 00 00 00 | 92 01 40 40 00 00 | 95 00 80 | B0 00 3F 80 00 00 40 00 00 00 40 40 00 00`

 The bars deliminate the individual sub-units contained in this amalgamation unit.
 One can see the timestamp of `255`ms at the very beginning following the class byte, and how none of the sub-units have a timestamp like they would when non-amalgamated.
 This packet includes information from ambient pressure sensor `0`, PTs `0` and `1`, boolean sensor `0`, and from accelerometer `0`.

 This packet could also have been encoded in the extended format:
 `0x40 00 26 FF 00 00 00 FF | 90 00 40 00 00 00 | 92 00 40 00 00 00 | 92 01 40 40 00 00 | 95 00 80 | B0 00 3F 80 00 00 40 00 00 00 40 40 00 00`

 Note that an amalgamation unit cannot be a sub-unit of another amalgamation unit, and amalgamation units cannot be sent from the host to the target.
 They are only for reading data, not for writing.

+## Tare Requests

+A range of devices can be requested to tare to a given value.
+The tare information unit is as follows:
+- The first byte contains the device ID
+- The next byte contains the data channel to tare
+- A float value, indicating by what value the data stream should be offset by.
+This value should be **added** to all future values sent by the device.
+If multiple tare requests are received over the runtime of a target, these values can simply be added together (i.e. tares are relative to the offset data stream, not to the raw stream itself)

 # Standard Read Request Examples